OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Clear-RecycleBin.md

 # Clear-RecycleBin

 ## SYNOPSIS
-Clears the contents of a recycle bin.
+Clears the contents of the current user's recycle bin.

 ## SYNTAX